Do you think, programmers are evaluated only according to the number of languages they can code in?

 Some programmers, even those with prior professional experience, may not have necessarily worked on the type of cool projects that woo recruiters.

-What if you don’t have the required Skills for Job?
+What if you don’t have the required Skills for a Job?

-Don’t despair if this describes your situations.
+Don’t despair if this describes your situation.
 You can make up for the lack of professional project experience with a personal one.

 You can certainly present your personal pet projects as evidence of your programming skills at a job interview.